dsgrid/dsgrid-project-StandardScenarios/tempo_project/README.md

 And dsgrid translates TEMPO's representative week data into 8784 profiles that account for day of week, each geography's time zone, and daylight savings time.

-The project also enables [queries](https://dsgrid.github.io/dsgrid/tutorials/query_project.html), which start by mapping datasets to the project's base dimensions and then perform user-specified mapping, filtering, aggregation, and sorting.
+dsgrid projects also enable [queries](https://dsgrid.github.io/dsgrid/tutorials/query_project.html), which start by mapping datasets to the project's base dimensions and then perform user-specified mapping, filtering, aggregation, and sorting operations.
 Outputs can of course use the project's base dimensions, but they can also make use of *Supplemental Dimensions*.
 The available supplemental dimensions are outlined in the `subset_dimensions` and `supplemental_dimensions` portions of the `project.json5` file, which refer to .csv files in the [dimensions/subset](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimensions/subset) and [dimensions/supplemental](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimensions/supplemental) folders.
 Regular *Supplemental Dimensions* and their [associated mapings](https://github.com/dsgrid/dsgrid-project-StandardScenarios/tree/main/tempo_project/dimension_mappings/base_to_supplemental) work analogously to dataset dimensions and their mappings. *Subset Dimensions* are simple alternative groupings of the project's base dimensions.
-Each subset dimension is defined in one file that maps each base dimension record of the given dimension type to a specific *Subset Dimension Selector* which functions as an element of the overall supplemental dimension and can also be used on its own to specify specific slices of data.
+Each subset dimension is defined in one file that maps each base dimension record of the given dimension type to a specific *Subset Dimension Selector* which functions as an element of the overall supplemental dimension and can also be used on its own to select or refer to specific slices of data.

 The data published on OEDI makes use of the following supplemental dimensions:
 - `metric`:
     - Subset dimension `end_uses_by_fuel_type`, which [maps](https://github.com/dsgrid/dsgrid-project-StandardScenarios/blob/main/tempo_project/dimensions/subset/enduses_by_fuel_type.csv) all energy use into `electricity_end_uses`
 - `subsector`:
-    - Subset dimension `subsector` which [maps](https://github.com/dsgrid/dsgrid-project-StandardScenarios/blob/main/tempo_project/dimensions/subset/dsgrid_subsectors.csv) TEMPO's 720 household bins and vehicle types into 8 simplified vehicle types (i.e., battery electric vehicle (BEV) or plug-in hybrid electric vehicle (PHEV) and compact, midsize, SUV, or pickup).
+    - Subset dimension `subsector` which [maps](https://github.com/dsgrid/dsgrid-project-StandardScenarios/blob/main/tempo_project/dimensions/subset/dsgrid_subsectors.csv) TEMPO's 720 household bins and vehicle types into 8 simplified vehicle types (i.e., battery electric vehicle (BEV) or plug-in hybrid electric vehicle (PHEV), and compact, midsize, SUV, or pickup).
 - `geography`:
     - Supplemental dimension `state`; [definition](https://github.com/dsgrid/dsgrid-project-StandardScenarios/blob/main/tempo_project/dimensions/supplemental/states.csv), [mapping](https://github.com/dsgrid/dsgrid-project-StandardScenarios/blob/main/tempo_project/dimension_mappings/base_to_supplemental/lookup_county_to_state.csv)
     - Supplemental dimension `census_division`; [definition](https://github.com/dsgrid/dsgrid-project-StandardScenarios/blob/main/tempo_project/dimensions/supplemental/census_divisions.csv), [mapping](https://github.com/dsgrid/dsgrid-project-StandardScenarios/blob/main/tempo_project/dimension_mappings/base_to_supplemental/lookup_county_to_censusdivision.csv)